-During week 3/2018 (15/01 to 21/01), a peak was observed for the syndrome "rash with fever" on 21/01, for the total of participating hosting centers.
-More specifically, 2 cases of "rash with fever" were reported from a single hosting center, for which further follow-up showed that they were chickenpox cases.
-Instructions for the cases management have been given.

-During this week, 4 cases of chickenpox were reported from the total of the refugee/migrant centres in the country, 3 of whom were children (aged up to 14 years old).
+During week 15/2018 (09/04 to 15/04), a peak was observed for the syndromes "gastroenteritis without blood in the stool" and "rash with fever" on 14/04 and 09/04, respectively, for the total of participating hosting centers.
+More specifically, on 14/04, 7 cases of "gastroentiritis without blood in the stool" were reported from two different hosting facilities.
+No case was hospitalized and no cases were reported on the following days.
+On 09/04 two cases of "rash with fever" were reported from one hosting facility, further investigation of which showed that they were chickenpox cases.
+During this week, in total 16 cases of chickenpox were reported from the refugee/migrant centres in the country, all of whom were children (aged up to 14 years old).
 Chickenpox is usually a mild disease in childhood; populations in which childhood vaccination has not been introduced (i.e. populations from the countries of origin of refugees/migrants hosted in the centres) experience chickenpox as a "childhood disease", with periodic outbreaks.
 The HCDCP has issued instructions for the management of chickenpox cases in centres hosting refugees/migrants (www.keelpno.gr/).